 TC noted there were points raised by SJ into design process and queried if the samples used in prototyping were representative.
 TC had reviewed the REC outputs and noted there seem to be assumptions in this, and wondered if the Programme had found the same in something more complex than changing SDS.
 TC added they were conscious that the Programme would have certain views given their ownership of the design development, and noted they believed SJ’s view may be more representative.
 TC added that overall the approach did demonstrate that code can be drafted from artefacts, although there may be ambiguities in the baseline demonstrating the importance of the post-M5 design change process.

 SJ advised the prototyping completed by REC had resulted in assumptions to be picked up with design.
-Whilst the BSC SDS drafting was wholly new, REC’s had been more of a lift and shift.
-This meant that REC comments/ clarifications were higher than if they were augmenting an existing service.
+The BSC drafting was a lift and shift, whereas REC comments were higher as they were augmenting an existing service.

 JB referred to TC’s point on a disclaimer about prototyping and agreed the post-M5 change process would be vital (and that the Programme was ready to take this on).
 JB added the important point was that code can be drafted from the design artefacts, and that there was agreement that it was very likely queries on the design would come up from design and build.